GLOBAL MARKETS-Asia shares rally as BOJ buys more bonds; U.S. crude skids

-Asian shares bounced on Monday as the Bank of Japan (BOJ) announced more stimulus steps to help cushion the economic impact of the coronavirus, while oil took another spill as the world ran short of space to store it.
+Asian shares bounced on Monday as the Bank of Japan (BOJ) announced more stimulus steps to help cushion the economic impact of the coronavirus, but the recent weak run in the global oil price showed no signs of ending.
 MSCI's broadest index of Asia-Pacific shares outside Japan rose 1.8%, taking back a chunk of last week's 2.6% decline.
 Japan's Nikkei gained 2.6%, and Chinese blue chips 1%.

 ALSO READ